SuperOfficeDocs/superoffice-docs/user-guide/en/request/mailboxes/manage-folders.md

 # Administrate email address folders

-Under **Knowledge Base** > **E-mail addresses** you can create a folder structure for email addresses, to give them a logical structure and make it easy for others to find information.
+Under **Knowledge Base** > **Email addresses** you can create a folder structure for email addresses, to give them a logical structure and make it easy for others to find information.
 You can create subfolders in all folders, and you can place email addresses in any of these folders as appropriate.

 ## Create folders